NORMAN J. CLEMENT RPH., DDS.,

 Your professional colleagues and organizations become non-engaged, intimated by your presence, and failing, to bring light on the sheer incompetence and lawlessness of these DEA Diversion Investigators.

-(A POWERFUL VIDEO(SEE VIDEO TARGETING OF LOW HANGING FRUIT, CALL AL SHARPTON)
+A POWERFUL VIDEO(SEE VIDEO TARGETING OF LOW HANGING FRUIT, CALL REV. AL SHARPTON

 “Let me give you a word of the philosophy of reform.
 The whole history of the progress of human liberty shows that all concessions yet made to her august claims have been born of earnest struggle.
 The conflict has been exciting, agitating, all-absorbing, and for the time being, putting all other tumults to silence.
 It must do this or it does nothing.
 If there is no struggle there is no progress.
 Those who profess to favor freedom and yet deprecate agitation are men who want crops without plowing up the ground; they want rain without thunder and lightning.
 They want the ocean without the awful roar of its many waters.”